Nora Lam: Transnational life as an evangelist and miracle healer

 In 1974, Lam founded Nora Lam Ministries International in San Jose, California, and began bringing American missionary/tourists with her, on her annual missionary crusades to Asia.
 Crowds as large as 100,000 were in attendance at her evening crusades in Taiwan.
-In 1976, she famously led the televangelist Pat Robertson, and Ralph Wilkerson of California's Meloydland Christian Center to Taiwan, where they all received a Cultural Award from education minister Jiang Yizhi, in recognition of their contributions to US-Taiwan cultural exchange.
+In 1976, she famously led the televangelist Pat Robertson, and Ralph Wilkerson of California's Melodyland Christian Center to Taiwan, where they all received a Cultural Award from education minister Jiang Yizhi, in recognition of their contributions to US-Taiwan cultural exchange.
 Lam also played a central role in negotiating a partnership between CBN and Taiwan's China National Television, where she hosted an evangelistic television program on divine healing, during the 1970s and 1980s.
 Lam received the Korean Association of Social Work Award, a medal from the Pacific Cultural Foundation, an award from the Overseas Chinese Affairs Commission, and a special award from Sung Ro Won Children's Home in Korea, along with the respect of national leaders.

 Lam and her second husband adopted two children from Taiwan.